Heptapod and Mercurial#

 hg topic my-topic-name

-and not hg branch my-name-name, which corresponds to something else in Mercurial!
+and not hg branch my-branch-name, which corresponds to something else in Mercurial!

-• No Git index in Mercurial.
-Most of the time (no new/removed files) no need to use hg add.
-If you want to commit only few changes, you can use hg commit my_file or hg commit -i (interactive).
+• Unlike Git, there is no notion of index in Mercurial.
+Unless you want to track a new file, there is no need to use hg add.
+If you want to commit only some of the current changes, you can use hg commit my_file or hg commit -i (interactive).

 Add a ssh key to foss.heptapod.net#

 Add a ssh key here https://foss.heptapod.net/-/user_settings/ssh_keys.
-As usually with Github and Gitlab, this is not mandatory but (i) not difficult and (ii) much more convenient than with https in the long term.
+As usual with GitHub and GitLab, this is not mandatory but (i) not difficult and (ii) much more convenient than using https in the long term.

 Install and setup modern Mercurial#

 For this project, we use modern Mercurial using the topic and evolve extensions.
-General Mercurial installation instructions are given here https://www.mercurial-scm.org/install, however, unless you really know what you’re doing, I strongly suggest that you just follow these instructions.
+General Mercurial installation instructions are given here https://www.mercurial-scm.org/install, however, unless you really know what you’re doing, I STRONGLY SUGGEST THAT YOU JUST SERIOUSLY FOLLOW THESE INSTRUCTIONS.
+For that, you will need UV, which can be installed as described here: https://docs.astral.sh/uv/#installation.

 Important